 Earth, Wind & Fire are an American Soul group most popular in the 1970s.
 They were formed in 1969 by Maurice and Verdine White, who later recruited eight other members to form the original 10-person lineup.
 They released two albums in 1971 while signed to Warner Bros.
-Records
+Records, including a Self Titled Debut Album.
+In 1972 they became a 12-piece group and switched labels to Columbia Records.

 Let's trope tonight, share the spice of life...

-- The Band Minus the Face: Their 2013 album Now, Then, & Forever was their first recorded without any creative input from Maurice White.
+- The Band Minus the Face: Their 2013 album Now, Then, & Forever was their first recorded without any creative input from Maurice.

-- After developing Parkinson's disease, Maurice no longer tours and has only rarely made public appearances, although he is still a formal member and owns all rights to the band.
+- After developing Parkinson's disease, Maurice no longer toured and only rarely made public appearances, although he was still a formal member up to his death and his estate owns all rights to the band.

 - Disco: Some of their late-'70s output.